micro-ROS/micro_ros_renesas2estudio_component/README.md

          ![image](.images/Configure_memory.png)

-      5. Save the modifications clicking on `Generate Project Content`.
+      5. Save the modifications by clicking on `Generate Project Content`.
       6. Check that the file `thread_microros_entry.c` has been created on the project source directory.

    </details>